Questions? Call or text anytime 📞 818-446-9627

 • Underdiagnosis: Alarmingly, up to 50% of perinatal depression cases may go undiagnosed, often due to stigma or reluctance to disclose symptoms.
 Many women report not being asked about depression by healthcare providers during prenatal or postpartum visits.

 Factors increasing risk include a personal or family history of mental health issues, lack of social support, stressful life events, birth complications, and past trauma.
-Given the vulnerability of this period and the potential impact on both the parent and child , specialized maternal mental health therapy is crucial for early identification, support, and treatment.
+Given the vulnerability of this period and the potential impact on both the parent and child , specialized maternal mental health is crucial for early identification, support, and treatment.

 Psychodynamic Therapy Perinatal Benefits: Healing and Growth

 Choosing therapy during the perinatal period is a powerful act of self-care.
-Opting for a psychodynamic approach offers specific benefits that go beyond immediate symptom relief, fostering deeper self-understanding and lasting emotional change.
+Opting for a psychodynamic approach offers specific that go beyond immediate symptom relief, fostering deeper self-understanding and lasting emotional change.
 The psychodynamic therapy perinatal benefits lie in its capacity to explore the why behind your feelings and experiences during this transformative time.

 Unpacking the Past: Understanding Your Story